What is the purpose of the Graduate Game Plan?

 Frequency of Meetings with your Supervisor

-How often will you meet with your supervisor during the term, and where will your meetings be held?
+How often will you meet with your supervisor and where will your meetings be held?

 Procedures for Initiating Meetings with your Supervisor